Rajnishmishra2002/Jobify/README.md

-This is a replication of one of the most popular website for finding products and services offered by some of the worlds best talents.
+This replicates one of the most popular websites for finding products and services offered by some of the world's best talents.